 In the example above, the top “word” has relatively equal volumes of space between the letters.

-“Word” in the middle has 1 column of graph paper squares between each letter.
-Even though this is mathematically equally spaced, there is too much space between the letters optically.
+I measured 1 column of graph paper between each letter in “word” on the second line.
+Even though this is mathematically equally spaced, optically, there is too much space between the letters.

-In the bottom example, I wrote the letters much closer together.
+In the third example, I wrote the letters close together.
 The letters still stand alone, but they’re competing for space!

 One Step Further: Optical Space